sekyb/chucktooth/readme.md

   - Passwords, API keys, and generic tokens
   - Credit card numbers
   - AWS keys, MongoDB URIs, Docker credentials, and more
+  - Cryptocurrency wallet addresses (Ethereum, Bitcoin, etc.)
+  - Private keys and secret values
+  - Base64-encoded blobs (with decoding)
-- **Multi-language Support**: Handles a range of source and config file types (see below).
+- **Multi-language Support**: Handles a range of source and config file types including Python, JavaScript, HTML, JSON, YAML, INI, config, and more.
 - **Comprehensive Report**: Outputs results as a multi-tab Excel file with:
-  - An executive summary
+  - An executive summary (code statistics, summary charts)
-  - A detailed results tab (with file, line number, pattern type, and matched value)
+  - A detailed results tab (with file, line number, pattern type, matched value, and decoded value)
-  - Charts visualizing findings and code statistics
+  - **Charts**:
+    - Bar chart of lines of code by language
+    - Pie chart of findings by type, with a legend (key) to avoid label overlap
+- **Wide Columns for Results**: Ensures "Match" and "Decoded" columns are wide enough for long values.
 - **Progress Bar**: Real-time progress bar for scanning.
 - **Verbose Logging**: All scan details and findings are logged to a `Logjam` file for later review.